 As you know, adjusting to university life sometimes challenging for the students, but it can also be challenging for members of the university's faculty and staff.
 It's important to remain realistic about your expectations for your contact with students, to communicate openly, to be supportive and to find support for yourself.

 While the Counseling Center's services are available to students only, Stetson University does provide opportunities for faculty and staff to receive support.

 - For non-emergencies, the Office of Human Resources provides an Employee Assistance Program (EAP) which provides free, independent and confidential counseling services that are offered to all regular employees and/or their dependents.
 Those experiencing difficulties with stress, emotional problems, substance use and/or financial problems may find EAP services helpful.

 - If a faculty or staff member is experiencing a mental health emergency or is concerned about a friend or family member who is in emotional distress, contact the Stewart-Marchman Act Behavioral Healthcare Hotline at 800-539-4228.
 The caller will speak with trained staff specializing in working with families, loved ones and professionals seeking assistance for a person in need.
 This service is available 24 hours a day, 7 days a week.

 Consultations* for faculty and staff are available during regular business hours.
 If you're concerned about a student, please seek consultative support from the Counseling Center.
 At that time, support and helpful resources will be given to you.

 Educational Presentations and Training Sessions

-- Approach and discuss your concern with a student in distress
+- Approach and discuss your concern with a student in distress; and

 - Make an effective referral to the Counseling Center (if necessary)